ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 To avoid randomness, **stride scheduling** was invented.
 This technique considers each job to have a stride, which is inverse in proportion to the number of tickets it has.

 ### Linux Completely Fair Scheduler
-The current Linux approach is the
+The current Linux approach is the CFS